D4mianWayne/Alfred/README.md

 # Alfred
 Alfred is a penetration testing toolkit while introduces the user to commonly used and handy tools that are used in pentesting and CTFs.

+**Tested on Kali Linux with Python 3.6**

 ## Available Tools:
 - `nmtool`- nmap scan tool